TABLE OF CONTENTS

 Hemp yarn can be a part of a fabric blend, particularly with wool or cotton.
 The additional fibers provide the hemp yarn with strength.

 Learn to Grow and Work With Cannabis at CTU

 It all starts with a mature and healthy cannabis or hemp plant crop.
-Start your cannabis journey by enrolling in Cannabis Training University.
+Start your cannabis journey by enrolling in the number one cannabis college, Cannabis Training University.
 Learn online and on your own time how to grow cannabis legally at home and create a variety of infusions, extracts, and products.
 Enroll today!